 - Do you need a parking space?
 Will you be able to park on the side of the road?
 If you’re renting a room in a city centre, investigate a parking permit.

 - Furnished or unfurnished?
 Generally speaking, unfurnished is more popular with renters as your own furniture makes the property feel more like your own home.
-In addition, if you’re renting before buying, purchasing furniture for a rented property save you needing to purchase everything when you buy.
+Additionally, if you’re renting before buying, purchasing furniture for a rented property saves you needing to purchase everything when you buy.
 If you’re looking for a room only, it’s likely you’ll be looking at furnished options, and this is easier when it comes to moving in and out.
 Part-furnished is also an option.
 Be aware that any furniture is also subject to being checked on an inventory, and you will be responsible for the condition of it when you move out.
-This can affect whether or not you get your deposit back when you move out.
+This can determine whether or not you get your deposit back when you move out.

 - What is the bathroom like?
 Can you cope with a bath with a shower over it?
 Likewise, can you cope without a bath?